 Proposal 7 : Define the UL power MTSU for FR2 RRM based on DFF test method, but add a sentence stating that a lower MU Threshold can be applied if a particular test case is not testable with that MTSU

+As 2AoA test case requiring UL power measurement is not defined as of now, it is proposed that RAN5 reassess the EIRP MU for 2AoA RRM test once the 2AoA test case requiring UL power measurement is defined.

+Proposal 8 : RAN5 to reassess the EIRP MU for FR2 2AoA RRM Test Cases once 2AoA Test Cases requiring UL power measurement is defined.